alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/flow-service-pay-page.png)

 Note that this page might be the end point of a series of pages you host which allow the user to choose between a variety of possible payments.
+This page should:

+- make it clear to the user that they are about to pay for your product or service with a clear call to action, for example, a button that says “Pay now” or “Continue to payment”; the user will then be taken to the GOV.UK Pay pages to complete their transaction
+- include clear information on what is being purchased; you do not need to tell the user that they are being handed over to GOV.UK Pay’s pages to make their payment

 The user clicks **Continue**.